Review Megabus low cost bus service Manchester London

 The intermediate stop is a good idea as it allows people to stretch their legs, get a hot drink, or have a cigarette.
 It reduces pressure on the onboard toilet and breaks up the journey.

 When stuck in traffic or coming up against bad driving, I've heard some drivers use some very choice English or Scottish colloquial expressions that I don't think you'd hear from a 747 captain, at least not with the public address system on.
-Whatever happened to the whistling coach driver of old, perfectly turned out, flower in lapel, always smiling and courteous?
+Whatever happened to the whistling coach driver of the past, in uniform with a flower in his lapel, always smiling and courteous?

 I have to stress that the majority of Megabus drivers are professional and do a good job.
 In the most important task of all - driving the vehicle - they all seem to be more than competent.